borodust/bodge-nuklear/README.md

 # Usage

 ### Interface
 All wrapped functions can be found in `%nk` package.
 On the other hand, `nk` package contains minimally lispified wrappers and utility functions.

-Native Nuklear OpenGL-based vertex buffer-backed renderer is included.
-See `#'make-renderer` and `#'render-nuklear` functions.

-To use the renderer you additionally need to load `bodge-glad` and `glad-blob` and invoke `(glad:init)` in the thread with valid OpenGL 3+ context before any call to the renderer to initialize required OpenGL entrypoints.

 # Example
-Example on how to use nuklear and included renderer can be found in [`example.lisp`](example.lisp).
+Example on how to use nuklear and a native renderer can be found in [`example.lisp`](example.lisp).
 See `#'compose-nuklear` function.

 To run it, evaluate in your REPL: